 Nepal is popular as a trekking destination and most people travel for different treks.
 Apart from its popularity among trekkers around the world, there is so much to see and experience in this Himalayan Kingdom.
 Nepal has a rich heritage and history, its monuments and old buildings are unique in the world.
 Though many structures damaged during the earthquake of 2015 still there is so much to see.
 The old cities of Bhaktapur and Patan (Also known as Lalitpur) are a fine example of Nepal’s architect.

 These old towns are within 5 to 15 Km from Kathmandu and can be explored on a day trip.
 There are hotels in Bhaktapur and Patan but most of these hotels are smaller.
 Also, there are lesser eating joints in comparison to Kathmandu.
-There are more hotels in Kathmandu and both places can be seen on a day trip from Kathmandu.
+There are more hotels in Kathmandu and both these places can be explored on a day trip from Kathmandu.

 We hired a cab for the whole day and first I went to Lalitpur Nepal, which is popularly known as Patan.
 Like all the old towns of Nepal, Lalitpur also has a Durbar square in the center of the town.
 It is known as Patan Durbar Square and is the most visited place in the area.